-Visual Communications Building · (view northeast) · Classrooms & Studios · School of Film and Photography classrooms and studios, KUSM-Montana PBS, Black Box Theatre
+Visual Communications Building · (view northeast) · Classrooms & Labs · School of Film and Photography classrooms and studios, KUSM-Montana PBS, Black Box Theatre

-Brick Breeden Fieldhouse · (view south) · Student Life Venue for basketball, track meets, rodeo, concerts and lectures ( view south west) · Spanish Peaks, Madison Range Gallatin Peak-highest visible peak: elevation 11,014'
+Brick Breeden Fieldhouse · (view south) · Student Life Venue for basketball, track meets, rodeo, concerts and lectures

-This is the Visual Communications Building, home to the School of Film and Photography and KUSM, Bozeman's PBS station.
+The Black Box Theatre is attached to the Visual Communications Building, home to the School of Film and Photography and KUSM, Bozeman's PBS station.
 Additionally, film students have access to two sound stages used to film scenes, as well as the Black Box Theatre, which has a full set construction shop attached to the stage.